This strawberry banana DIY facial mask will leave your skin bright and glowing. It’s good for all skin types.

 - Don’t use a mask if it contains any food you’re allergic to.
 A good rule of thumb: If you can’t put it in your mouth, you can’t put it on your skin.

-Skin Benefits of the Strawberry Banana DIY Facial Mask
+Skin Benefits of Using a Strawberry Banana DIY Facial Mask

 Like I alluded to before, your kitchen is a veritable treasure trove of all-natural and effective skin care ingredients.
 (And if you want to see what other awesome skin care you can whip up with ingredients from your kitchen, make sure you sign up for my free e-course.)
 This strawberry banana DIY facial mask contains some sweet, skin softening ingredients.

 Strawberries leave your skin soft and smooth, and smell fabulous.
 They have high amounts of vitamin C, which is a fabulous antioxidant and complexion brightener.
 Also, the fruit acids in strawberries give your skin a pretty powerful exfoliation.